simple yet beautiful!

 With persistent prayer and your extraordinary generosity, JPCatholic will build a magnificent campus chapel in this historic building, which we purchased in 2016.
-Our goal is to complete design of the Chapel in mid 2019, complete permitting in late 2019, and complete construction by Fall 2021.
+Our goal is to complete design of the Chapel in late 2021, complete permitting in mid 2022, and complete construction by mid 2023.

 Our Catholicism forms the core of our day-to-day lives.
 Classes are structured around daily Mass, and Confession is offered on campus frequently.
 A small Blessed Sacrament chapel is located within our academic building, providing a constant opportunity for prayer and reflection.